SkimJazz/t3a2-b_tradesequip/README.md

 ### Key Features and Functionalities

+- **User Authentication**: Users can sign up, log in, and log out of the application.
+- **Super User**: Application includes a super user with additional permissions and access to app stats.
 - **Demo User**: Application includes a demo user with pre-populated data for user to test the app before signing up.
-- **User Authentication**: Users can sign up, log in, and log out of the application.
 - **Client Management**: Users can add, view, edit, and delete clients.
 - **Job Management**: Users can add, view, edit, and delete jobs for each client.
 - **Dashboard**: Users can view a summary of their clients and jobs on the dashboard.